 Digital learning is a key feature in this blended course.
-Besides the activities above, there are also three full digital units: a short starter unit and two complete units, in the middle and at the end of the book.
+Besides the activities above, from Level 1 on, there are also three full digital units: a short starter unit and two complete units, in the middle and at the end of the book.
 The two full units review language from the preceding five units.
 If local conditions mean that you can't use these digital components, however, Shining Lights still offers everything you need for your English lessons.